HeelStream™ User Agreement

-While other functionality may be possible within this platform, OIS only directly supports functions that allow users to make use of the above services in its most basic form.
+While other functionality may be possible within this platform, SOM-IT only directly supports functions that allow users to make use of the above services in its most basic form.

 - Use of HeelStream is for the purpose of university business only.

 - User will not upload any content that is in violation of state or federal laws or UNC policies.

 - Patient Protected Health Information (PHI) and other sensitive information (e.g. copyright material, intellectual property) cannot be uploaded into HeelStream